kevinlondon/kevinlondon.github.io/_drafts/finding-insecure-code-with-bandit.md

 In this case, we have three results.
 One of them is low severity with a high confidence.
 In other words, Bandit's certain we're doing something questionable but it's not a big deal.
-In this case, it's a warning.

 The second is more serious with a high severity and high confidence.
-In other words, Bandit knows you're doing a dangerous thing.
-We're calling a command with `shell=True`, which will can have
+Using `shell=True` with subprocess can have
 [serious security implications](http://kevinlondon.com/2015/07/26/dangerous-python-functions.html).
-If we were to find this in our code, it would be a good idea to change it so it no longer uses `shell=True` or at least sanitize our input before piping it directly into the shell.
+If we were to find this in our code, it would be a good idea to change it so it no longer uses `shell=True` or at least sanitize our input before sending it off to the shell.

 The last case is medium severity with a high confidence, so somewhere in the middle.
-In the case of this application, we made a conscious choice to use MD5s and we're not using it for something that needs to be secure (like password hashing), so that's working as expected.
+For this application, we made a conscious choice to use MD5s and we're not using it for something that needs to be secure (like password hashing), so that's working as expected.
+We might consider adding a `# nosec` annotation at the end of the line so it ignores this on future runs.

 Field Results
 -------------

 I wanted to know how we were doing as a community.
 In general, are our open source projects secure and well-written?
-Are we accidentally performing `gem install hairball` each time we install a community package?
+Are we accidentally performing [`gem install hairball`](https://www.youtube.com/watch?v=rI8tNMsozo0) each time we install a community package?
 The nature of open source, of course, is that something can change from insecure to secure with a single pull request.
 I checked a few of the trending projects on Github to see what we could find and to see if I could help address any security problems.
 Here's what I found:

 Note: For the protection of the projects, I will change identities and sample code.